-Star Wars Special: Rebels TV Series Review
+Star Wars Special: Rebels Season One Review (Spoiler Free)

 The clone wars are over and the Empire won, but the story isn’t over yet!
 What happened during the rise of the Empire?
 And how did the rebellion come to be?
 Star Wars Rebels answers these questions.